Goldfish: No More Attacks on Ethereum?!: From LMD GHOST to

-\paragraph{Interaction of LMD~GHOST and Casper~FFG} The combination of \Goldfish with the accountability gadget in Section~\ref{sec:protocol} follows the generic construction of \cite{aadilemma}, which is proven to be secure for any appropriately secure dynamically available protocol and accountable BFT protocol.
-On the other hand, the combination of LMD~GHOST and Casper~FFG in HLMD~GHOST, the hybrid fork-choice rule of \cite{gasper}, is ad-hoc and complicated to reason about.
+\myparagraph{Interaction of LMD GHOST and Casper~FFG} The combination of \Goldfish with the accountability gadget in \secref{protocol} follows the generic construction of \cite{aadilemma}, which is proven to be secure for any appropriately secure dynamically available protocol and accountable BFT protocol.
+On the other hand, the combination of LMD GHOST and Casper~FFG in HLMD GHOST, the hybrid fork-choice rule of \cite{gasper}, is ad-hoc and complicated to reason about.
 Firstly, it is known to be susceptible to a \emph{bouncing attack}~\cite{ethresearch-bouncing-attack-analysis}.
-Instead of LMD~GHOST starting its fork-choice iteration from the last block \emph{finalized} by Casper~FFG, it starts from the last \emph{justified} block in the terminology of Casper~FFG, \ie, the last block that has been the target of FFG votes by a supermajority of \emph{all} $n$ validators.
-This is sufficient to ensure accountable safety of the finalized checkpoints; however, it hinders safety of the available ledger $\chainava$ (after $\max(\GST,\GAT)$) under partial synchrony in the sleepy model, in particular negating the healing property (Theorem~\ref{thm:healing}) of $\chainava$, preventing us from proving the ebb-and-flow property.
+Instead of LMD GHOST starting its fork-choice iteration from the last block \emph{finalized} by Casper~FFG, it starts from the last \emph{justified} block, in the terminology of Casper~FFG, \ie, the last block that has been the target of FFG votes by a supermajority of all $n$ validators.
+This is sufficient to ensure accountable safety of the finalized checkpoints; however, it hinders safety of the available ledger $\chainava$ (after $\max(\GST,\GAT)$) under partial synchrony in the sleepy model, in particular negating the healing property (\fullVersionRef{\lemref{healing}}) of $\chainava$, preventing us from proving the ebb-and-flow property.
 The current mitigation for the bouncing attack causes other problems such as the splitting attack~\cite{ethresearch-bouncing-attack-prevention}, akin to the balancing attacks~\cite{ebbandflow}.
-It is perhaps possible to resolve these through the use of techniques akin to vote buffering, to avoid the adversary being able to consistently split views.
-Even then, it is not at all clear that the bouncing attack cannot still be executed by exploiting other aspects of the complex interaction of LMD~GHOST and Casper~FFG.
-One such aspect is the fact that the FFG votes at any \emph{Ethereum epoch} point at the last epoch boundary block of that epoch, regardless of its confirmation status by the underlying LMD~GHOST rule.
-(In fact, there is no confirmation rule specified for LMD~GHOST.)
-Another one is that the FFG voting schedule is staggered throughout an epoch, as FFG votes are cast together with LMD~GHOST votes, so it is not clear how to ensure that the views of honest validators when casting FFG votes are consistent.
+Another problematic interaction stems from the fact that the FFG votes at any Ethereum epoch point at the epoch boundary block of that epoch, regardless of its confirmation status by the underlying LMD GHOST rule.
+(In fact, there is no confirmation rule specified for LMD GHOST.)
+The accountability gadget can then in principle interfere with the available chain, jeopardizing its standalone security properties.
+Finally, the FFG voting schedule is staggered throughout an epoch, as FFG votes are cast together with LMD GHOST votes, so it is not clear how to ensure that the views of honest validators when casting FFG votes are consistent, which would at least ensure liveness of the accountable chain.